Admissions & Degree Requirements

 Can I be admitted in the spring semester?

-No, the department no longer admits students for the spring semester.
+No, due to course sequencing, the department no longer admits students for the spring semester.

 What areas of specialization does the program cover?